hrvthzslt/personal-site/content/posts/create-custom-keyboard-layout-with-qmk-for-no-reason/index.md

 draft: false
 ---

 I was a really happy user of a Keychron Q11 when I decided I wanted to try the Q8 as well.
-I really like layouts in the "alice" family, but when I set my layout up with VIA, something felt wrong.
+I really wanted a keyboard from the "Alice" family, but when I set my layout up with VIA, something felt wrong.
 This sent me down a path that started with flashing new firmware to the keyboard and ended with compiling it with my own layout.

 <!--more-->

 If you're a good observer, the title says there was no good reason to compile QMK, but I was talking about some problem.
-Don't be confused; this whole thing could have been handled without creating my own layout in QMK.
+Don't be confused; this whole thing could have been handled without compiling QMK.

 ## Peaceful Times

 Not so long ago, I wrote about my custom [layout](/posts/making-a-better-keyboard-layout) that was applied with software in the OS itself.
 I happen to have mechanical keyboards that can be programmed themselves.
-You saw flying big words here like **QMK** and **VIA**; let's clear them up.
+You saw big words here like **QMK** and **VIA**; let's clear them up.

 - **QMK** is a keyboard firmware that controls key mapping, lighting, and other features of a keyboard.
 - **VIA** is a software that allows you to configure your keyboard in a graphical interface without flashing it.